 The Nikon 1 J4 is a mirrorless interchangeable lens camera that was officially introduced in April 2014 and is equipped with an one-inch sensor.
 It offers a resolution of 18.2 megapixel.

 Is the Nikon 1 J4 a good camera?
-The J4 has a Camera Elo of 1979.
+The J4 has a Camera Elo of 1894.
 This rating puts the J4 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (one inch cameras), the J4 also ranks below average. – Well, the Nikon 1 J4 is more than 6 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (one inch cameras), the J4 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon 1 J4 is more than 9 years old, and there have been many other good digital cameras released since 2014.

 |Nikon 1 J4|

 |Mirrorless system camera|

 |ISO 160 - 12 800|

 |3.0 LCD, 1037k dots|

 |300 shots per battery charge|

 |100 x 60 x 29 mm, 232 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.